OksanaaM/100-days-of-code/log.md

  ### Day 4: September 9, 2018

-**Today's Progress**: Learn how to work with dictionaries, almost finish training exersizes on Solocode.
+**Today's Progress**: Learn how to work with dictionaries, almost finish training  exercises on Solocode.
 Practice on code academy.

 **Thoughts:** Feel tired